-Indian Cell to Indian Cell (in another city)
+Indian cell phone to Indian cell phone (in another city)

 To and From India

-As of July 2021, international commercial travel remains suspended.
-However, there are direct “bubble” flights between the United States and India on Air India and United Airlines that go to New Delhi, Mumbai, Bangalore, and Hyderabad.
+International commercial travel has resumed after having been suspended in July 2021 due to the COVID-19 pandemic.
+There are direct flights between the United States and India to a variety of cities, including New Delhi, Mumbai, Bangalore, and Hyderabad.
 Flight times are 14-16 hours.
-Getting to East India from the United States requires a connection, with more and faster options typically through Europe or the Middle East.
-Travelers from the West Coast might consider going through Seoul, Tokyo, or Singapore.
+Getting to Eastern India from the United States requires a connection, with more and faster options typically through Europe or the Middle East.
+Travelers from the U.S. West Coast might consider going through Seoul, Tokyo, or Singapore.

-Most international flights to India from the U.S. arrive and leave either very early in the morning or late at night.
+Most international flights to India from the United States arrive and leave either early in the morning or late at night.
 An airport pickup organized by your hotel is advised.
 India has five domestic airlines: Air India, GoAir, IndiGo, Vistara, and SpiceJet.
-Global travel aggregators such as Expedia, Cleartrip, Yatra and Make-My-Trip can help in booking domestic tickets for travel within India.
+Global travel aggregators such as Expedia, Cleartrip, Yatra, and Make-My-Trip can help in booking domestic tickets for travel within India.

 Road traffic in India is on the left.
 Road travel in India can be hazardous, especially at night.
-Several U.S. citizens have suffered fatal traffic accidents in recent years.
 The safest driving policy is always to drive conservatively and assume that other drivers may not respond to a traffic situation in the same way drivers would in the United States.
 Be prepared for vehicles that run red lights and merge directly into traffic at yield points and traffic circles.
-Use your horn or flash your headlights frequently to announce your presence.
-It customary to do so.
+Use your horn or flash your headlights frequently to announce your presence – it is customary to do so in India.

-As a pedestrian, it is important to be alert while crossing streets and intersections, especially after dark, as traffic is moving in the “wrong” direction (i.e., from the left).
-Vehicles regularly drive in the opposite direction of traffic, and you should exercise extreme caution when crossing streets, even in marked pedestrian areas.
+As a pedestrian, it is important to be alert while crossing streets and intersections, especially after dark, as traffic is moving from the left.
+Vehicles regularly drive in the opposite direction of traffic and you should exercise extreme caution when crossing streets, even in marked pedestrian areas.

-When regular transport is needed, it is recommended to hire a car and driver.
-A wide range of car services are available in India, and most hotels or travel agents can help you arrange a car for hire.
+It is recommended to hire a car and driver when regular transportation is needed.
+A wide range of car services are available in India and most hotels or travel agents can help you arrange a car for hire.
 Car services like Uber and its Indian equivalent Ola are also available.
-Some car services provide cars chauffeured by women.
-An Indian or valid international driver’s license required to drive in India.
+Some automobile transportation services provide cars chauffeured by women.
+An Indian or valid international driver’s license is required to drive in India.

-Travel by train entails significant advance planning and can be slow and is therefore not recommended for business travel.
+Travel by train entails significant advanced planning and can be slow.
+It is therefore not recommended for business travel.
 Buses are also not recommended for business travel.

-India boasts dozens of languages and thousands of dialects, but English is common.
-Most businesspeople will speak English fluently.
-However, during your stay you should expect to encounter many people who speak limited or no English.
-The American accent can also be difficult for some Indians to understand, and Americans may likewise have difficulty understanding the Indian accent.
+India boasts dozens of languages and thousands of dialects but English is common and most businesspeople will speak English fluently.
+However, during your stay you should expect to encounter people who speak limited or no English.
+The American accent can also be difficult for some Indians to understand and Americans may likewise have difficulty understanding the Indian accent.
 Patience, a sense of humor, and rephrasing what you want to say slowly and clearly can often help bridge the communication gap.

 The quality of medical care in India varies considerably.
-Adequate private medical care that meets international standards is available in major cities, but adequate medical care can be limited or unavailable elsewhere.
-Healthcare facilities, particularly in major cities, are still in the process of recovering from the strain experienced during the second COVID-19 wave in May 2021 and may not be able to provide the care U.S. travelers require.
+Adequate private medical care that meets international standards is available in major cities but adequate medical care can be limited or unavailable elsewhere.
 All travelers are urged to obtain insurance that covers the costs of medical care and medical evacuation back to the United States or a third country.
-U.S. citizens traveling to India should review the Embassy’s webpage containing the latest information about COVID-19 conditions across India.
-U.S. citizens who travel to India are strongly urged to be fully vaccinated against COVID-19 before travel, and to take personal health safety measure to protect themselves.
-This includes practicing social or physical distancing, cleaning hands with soap/hand sanitizer, wearing masks, and avoiding crowded areas with poor ventilation.
+U.S. citizens traveling to India should review the Embassy’s webpage containing the latest information about COVID-19 pandemic conditions across India.
+U.S. citizens who travel to India are strongly urged to be fully vaccinated against COVID-19 before travel and to take personal health safety measure to protect themselves.
+This includes practicing social or physical distancing, cleaning hands with soap and hand sanitizer, wearing masks, and avoiding crowded areas with poor ventilation.
 Face masks are almost universally required to be worn in public, especially in urban areas, indoors, and on public transportation.
-These regulations are strictly enforced, and failure to adhere to mask-wearing norms is likely to result in a fine.
+These regulations are strictly enforced and failure to adhere to mask-wearing norms is likely to result in a fine.

-Information on vaccinations and other health precautions, such as food and water safety, insect bite protection, and malaria information may be obtained from the Centers for Disease Control and Prevention’s (CDC) hotline for international travelers at 1-877-FYI-TRIP (1-877-394-8747).
-For information about outbreaks of infectious diseases abroad can be obtained from the World Health Organization (WHO).
+Information on vaccinations and other health precautions, such as food and water safety, insect bite protection, and malaria information may be obtained from the Centers for Disease Control and Prevention’s hotline for international travelers at 1-877-FYI-TRIP (1-877-394-8747).
+Information about outbreaks of infectious diseases abroad can be obtained from the World Health Organization.

 Emergencies: For a public ambulance anywhere in the country, call 102.
 The national emergency number is 112.
 Private ambulance services are also available.
 Because of ambulance delays due to traffic congestion, a taxi or private car may be necessary.
 For foreigners, upfront payment by cash or credit card is often required by hospitals prior to services or treatment.
 However, significant upfront payment may be waived by hospitals that have existing cashless agreements with major international insurance providers.
 Regardless of one’s ability to pay, all hospitals are required to provide emergency stabilization.
 Lists of medical providers grouped by major city and state are located on the U.S. Citizens Services section of the State Department’s website.

 Highly specialized cases or complex emergencies may require medical evacuation.
 Air ambulances are costly and can be cost prohibitive without travel insurance.
-Prior to COVID-19, Singapore and Bangkok were typical medical evacuation points.
-However, due to travel bans placed on travelers departing India, U.S. citizens facing an emergency may have to be evacuated directly to the United States for specialized care.
+Singapore and Bangkok are typical medical evacuation destinations.

-Medical Insurance: Ensure that your health insurance plan provides coverage overseas.
-Most U.S. medical insurance plans do not cover care provided outside of U.S. states.
+Medical Insurance: Ensure that your health insurance plan provides coverage overseas as most U.S. medical insurance plans do not cover care provided outside of the United States.
 U.S. Medicare does not apply overseas.
 Most care providers overseas only accept cash payments.
 See the State Department’s webpage for more information on insurance providers for overseas coverage.
 Supplemental insurance to cover medical care and evacuation is strongly encouraged.

 Dengue fever presents significant risk in urban and rural areas.
 The highest number of cases is reported from July to December, with cases peaking from September to October.
 Daytime insect precautions such as wearing long-sleeved shirts and mosquito repellent are recommended by the CDC.